tsileo/btcplex/README.md

 - Stabilize everything for 1.0 release.
 - Make sure a transaction can't be processed multiples times
-- Make transaction reversible (when a block become orphaned)
 - A receive payment API

 Some features that are on my TODO list: